 During pregnancy, your body will undergo a multitude of changes to support a new life thriving within you.
 Due to the toll one’s body takes during this period, it’s not really recommended to have a back-to-back pregnancy.
 Prestigious health organisations such as the World Health Organisation recommend a gap of 2 to 5 years before you welcome a new life into this world.

-But sometimes women give birth to Irish twins who are born within close time span of each other.
-Let’s find out how common Irish twins are and what are the challenges they may face.
+But sometimes, women give birth to Irish twins who are born within a close time span of each other.
+Let’s find out what common Irish twins are and what are the challenges they may face.

-Irish twin is an obsolete term referring to two children born within a span of 12 months to the same mother.
-For instance, a mother giving birth to a child in July 2018, and to another child in June 2019.
+Irish twin is an obsolete term referring to two children born within a span of 12 months to the same mother, for example, a mother giving birth to a child in July 2018, and another, in June 2019.
 In other words, siblings born less than a year apart are referred to as Irish twins.
 Irish twins should not be confused with real twins.

 The origin of the term Irish Twins dates back to 1800s, which originated as a spiteful term, and was associated with Irish immigration in the United States of America and England.
 In the 1800s, large Irish Catholic families were known for their children born less than a year apart.
 However, nowadays, it is used to tag siblings who are born less than a year apart.
 Having said that, you should still be careful while using this term for other families, as there might be reasons for having Irish twins, which they might not be comfortable to discuss.